Blair Ashby

 A Riddle for Beginning A New Way to Think About Your Life

-I’ll guess that instantly your mind begins to fill up with questions like, why would the bird be in the bottle?
+I’ll guess that instantly, your mind begins to fill up with questions like, why would the bird be in the bottle?
 And how did it get there, anyway?
-Additionally, potential answers to the riddle probably started to burst through, like cutting a hole in the bottle.
-Just as quickly, there may have immediately followed reasons why that solution won’t work.
-Alternatively, maybe your mind began telling stories to explain the mystery, such as you’re Sherlock Holmes and you have a giant magnifying glass aimed at the bird in the bottle.
-Finally, notice all the emotions you start experiencing, such as confusion, curiosity, exasperation, etc. Please, take a moment and observe all of your brain’s activity sparked by this puzzle.
+Potential answers to the riddle probably started to burst through, like cutting a hole in the bottle.
+Just as quickly, there may have followed reasons why that solution won’t work.
+Alternatively, maybe your mind began telling stories to explain the mystery.
+Finally, notice all the emotions you start experiencing, such as confusion, curiosity, exasperation, etc. Please take a moment and observe all of your brain’s activity sparked by this puzzle

-Try to Notice all the Thoughts and Emotions Right Now
+Notice all the Thoughts and Emotions Going Through Your Brain and Body

 What’s going on in our heads?

 Generally, our brains do not tolerate negative thoughts and feelings.
-Instead, our brains try to distract themselves from conflicting ideas or uncomfortable thoughts and feelings by blaming something else for the problem or shifting our thinking to be somehow more pleasant.
-For example, your mind may even yell at me for “writing this dumb webpage and riddle.”
-Our brains usually work hard to avoid the discomfort of triggering thoughts.
+Instead, our brain tries to distract itself from conflicting ideas or uncomfortable thoughts and feelings by blaming something else for the problem or shifting our thinking to more pleasant thoughts.
+Your mind may even yell at me for “writing this dumb webpage and riddle.”
+Our brains usually work hard to avoid the discomfort of negative thoughts and feelings.

-Please also notice that all of the reactions above represent, in some form, fight, flight, or freeze.
+Please notice that all of the reactions above represent some form of fight, flight, or freeze.
 If your mind didn’t bring up any of the options mentioned, please look at what it did think.
-Look closely and be honest with yourself.
-Did everything your mind think of fit into a fight, flight, or freeze reaction in some way or another?
-It’s okay.
-It is normal.
+Look closely and be honest with yourself; probably everything your mind thought of somehow fits fight, flight, or freeze reaction.
+It’s okay; it is normal.
 Parts of our brain automatically think this way all the time; it’s supposed to.

 We Are Not Our Reactions